MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A11-EDA-quantitative.md

 IPEDS %>% # Data set piped into...
     ggplot(aes(x = Retention)) + # Name variable to plot
     geom_boxplot() + # Create boxplot
-    labs(title = "Boxplot of Retention Rates for 4-year Higher Education Institutions", # Title for plot x = "Retention Rates (%)", # Label for x axis y = "Frequency") # Label for y axis
+    labs(title = "Boxplot of Retention Rates for \n 4-year Higher Education Institutions",
-#> Warning: Removed 150 rows containing non-finite outside the scale range
+           # Title for plot
-#> (`stat_boxplot()`).
+         x = "Retention Rates (%)", # Label for x axis y = "Frequency") # Label for y axis

 ```

 \begin{center}\includegraphics[width=0.7\linewidth]{06-A11-EDA-quantitative_files/figure-latex/unnamed-chunk-4-1} \end{center}

-11. Report the two measures of center for these data.
+11. Report the values for the two measures of center for these data.

 \vspace{0.5in}

-12. Report the two measures of spread for these data.
+12. Report the values for the two measures of spread for these data.

 \vspace{0.5in}